TAbdiukov/TAbdiukov.github.io/content/post/2023-12-14-laser-eye-surgery-exp/index.md

 ## Introduction

 In the childhood, I really liked books about algebra and computational logic.
-As a matter of fact.
 Slightly less, I liked Greek history and mythology, and I read hundreds of pages of it.
 Later on, when everyone was blown away by Naruto lore, I was unimpressed.

 In Greek mythology, there is [Lynceus](https://morrisarchive.lib.uiowa.edu/sources-notes-argonauts), who was said to have such an excellent vision that he could see miles away, and he was put on a lookout duty on legendary Argo ship.
 When I read about him, I assessed my vision to be comparable to his, but over time, I started to think that having this good vision must be a delusion.